mauriboano/STC_Capstone/README.md

 Below is an example of pre- and post-disaster images that were run through the model, followed by the damage classification output image.

 <img src="https://user-images.githubusercontent.com/87451510/127699836-146fd35d-603c-4292-879f-fab570df8e2f.png" height="310"> <img src="https://user-images.githubusercontent.com/87451510/127699847-db136c61-0683-42e4-97b3-5b4239da1ad9.png" height="310"> <img src="https://user-images.githubusercontent.com/87451510/127699071-d8c60f02-7ccb-43f8-b282-197fbeeebd00.png" height="310">

+## Additional Resources
+The notebook, Siamese_deep_learning_for_satellite_image_processing.ipynb, provides a more straightfoward example pipeline implententaion of a Siamese Neural Network using the Xview2 dataset.
+It does not use model ensembles or fine tuning and is thus a good starting point for understanding.
+Limited resources in Kaggle and Google Colab limit the ability to train a Siamese network with these images.
+By using only 300 train, and 50 test images we can run this notebook in Kaggle and Colab and in a reasonable timeframe.
+This is a modified version of the github/kaggle user Bloodaxe's workshop demostrating the effectiveness of Siamese neural networks for this problem.
+Bloodaxe took third place in the Xview2 challenge.
+All of the challenge winners, including Bloodaxe, leveraged Siamese networks in their solution.

 ## Acknowledgments
 We thank the following people for their help and support: UVA Professor Jon Kropko for his thoughtful guidance and direction through the capstone process; UVA Professor Bill Baesner for serving as a liaison between Save the Children and Maxar; Will Low from Save the Children International for his humanitarian vision, knowledge, and guidance; and Maxar for being eager partners and data providers.